 CTRL + arrows = move around the grid (you might need to press SHIFT as well).

-Clicking a clue's arrow will change its colour, very handy when you know the clue has been satisfied.
+Clicking an less-than or greater-than sign will change its colour, very useful when you know the sign has been satisfied.

-"Show squares with" highlights all squares containing that number as a pencil mark.
+"Show squares with a pencil mark..." highlights all squares with that number as a pencil mark.

-If you click 'check' the system will check for mistakes.
-If 'Show mistakes when checking' is checked they will be marked in red when you click 'check'.
-There are two types of mistake checked for:
+If you click 'check' the system will check for incorrect squares.
+If 'show mistakes when checking' is ticked / checked they will be marked in red.
+There are two types of error checked for:

 This puzzle has exactly one correct answer, which can be found using logic and deduction alone, and no guesses are required.
 If you think that you have found another answer, then please check the rules carefully for a reason the other answer isn't allowed.